Close the left navigation

 Research Summary

-Michael B. Fessler, M.D., is Chief of the Immunity, Inflammation, and Disease Laboratory, heads the Clinical Investigation of Host Defense Group, and holds a secondary appointment in the NIEHS Clinical Research Branch.
+Michael B. Fessler, M.D., is Acting Clinical Director and Chief of the Immunity, Inflammation, and Disease Laboratory, heads the Clinical Investigation of Host Defense Group, and holds a secondary appointment in the NIEHS Clinical Research Branch.
 His group investigates the role of cholesterol in innate immunity, and uses proteomic and translational approaches to discover and validate novel insights into the innate immune response.

 The group uses genetically modified mouse models and signal transduction approaches to define how trafficking and metabolism of cholesterol regulate the innate immune response, with a particular focus on inflammatory and infectious diseases of the lung.
 In a related focus area, the group investigates how environmental damage to the host cell, including nuclear and mitochondrial DNA damage and other insults, elicits the innate immune response and inflammatory disease even in non-infectious settings.